astridcamillep/USCRIME/Final_Project.md

 ```

-As you noticed, we worked with two different datasets (though we commented one out).
-Both datasets contain both the FBI crime data and census data merged on the Metropolitan Statistical area level (MSA).
-Our baseline model (linear regression) uses the typical census data (MSA demographics, population, employment, level of education, etc) to predict murder rate, while our enhanced models (Random Forest, Adaboost, OLS) includes more variables such the number of police available in the MSA, the number of mental health workers, the average salary per hour for police and that of mental health workers.
-We also attempted to include gun ownership/sales for each MSA, but we couldn't find the right data.
-We believe that adding these variables to the census data should improve our model performance.
+For this project we worked with two different datasets.
+Both datasets contain the FBI crime data and census data merged at the Metropolitan Statistical Area (MSA) level.
+Our baseline model (OLS) uses data from the census (MSA demographics, population, employment, level of education, etc.) to predict murder rate, while our enhanced models (Random Forest, Adaboost, OLS) include more variables such as the number of police available in the MSA, the number of mental health workers, and their respective salaries per hour.

 ```python